freejstone/honours/README.md

 # honours
-An exposition of some of the functions I had to convert from MATLAB into R and create from scratch.
+An exposition of some of the functions I had to convert from MATLAB into R as well as create from scratch.
 There is an example script, 'Example_script.R' which details what a typical script looks like.

 Functions depend on several packages: